rramoscabral/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

     - +++export AZ_RESOURCE_GROUP="aztest001_rg_XXX"+++ ( echo this varaible in 1st instance Gitbash)
     - +++export AZ_CONTAINER_REGISTRY="javaaksregistXXXX"+++
     - +++export AZ_KUBERNETES_CLUSTER="javaaksclusterXXX"+++
-    - +++export AZ_LOCATION=“your resource location”+++
+    - +++export AZ_LOCATION="westus"+++
     - +++export AZ_KUBERNETES_CLUSTER_DNS_PREFIX="javaakscontainer"+++

->**Note:** If your session has idled out, your doing this step at another point in time and/or from another CLI you may have to re
-    initialize your environment variables and re authenticate with the following CLI commands.
+    > **Note:** If your session has idled out, your doing this step at another point in time and/or from another CLI you may have to re initialize your environment variables and re authenticate with the following CLI commands.

 ### Task 2: Push a container image